-Island Outreach activities augment small island schools’ work, supporting teachers and their students with activities ranging from marine ecology to dance and story-telling.
+Island Outreach activities augment small island schools’ work, supporting teachers and their students with activities ranging from marine ecology to the arts and story-telling.

 Most island students must leave their families and the island to attend a bigger mainland high school after receiving individual instruction from the same teacher year after year in small island schools.
 These students leave their families and homes to board on the mainland or commute two to three hours each day.
 A year-round program prepares middle school students for the transition to mainland high schools.

 For lifelong learners, Island Outreach provides education programs in areas such as nature and environmental issues, dance and movement classes, self-care and mental health workshops.

 Beach cleanup trips, often organized in partnership with the national park or land conservation organizations, give mainland students and volunteers a chance to learn about island communities and protect marine life.

 Photo by Tristan Spinski